 5. Line a pudding tin (or mold shape of your choice) with cling wrap and pour in the mixture.
 Cover and put it in the freezer overnight or until required.

 Chocolate is completely optional.
 The ice-cream is divine and complete without it.
 However in saying that, the crackle of a piece of chocolate now and then is amazing!

 1. Melt the chocolate in a double boiler.

 2. Then pour the melted chocolate into a small piping bag (or make your own out of baking paper as I have).

 3. Lay a sheet of baking paper over a tray on your bench top.
 Don’t be too precious about drawing skills.
 Crudely squiggle out a bunch of leaves or any shape you like; hearts, stars, whatever.

 4. Transfer the tray to the fridge for 30 mins to snap them cold.

-You can make the chocolate decorations the day before and store in an airtight container in the fridge.
+You can make the chocolate decorations the day before and store in an airtight container in a cool place.